Using the Wordpress REST API with React.js

 ));

-• event is our custom post type from earlier, and city is the name of the metadata field we're adding.
+is the name of the metadata field we're adding.type

-• description should be a plain English explanation for what the field is used.
+should be a plain English explanation for what the field is used.single

-• single tells Wordpress that this meta field should be used on an individual (or “single”) post.
+tells Wordpress that this meta field should be used on an individual (or “single”) post.show_in_rest

 Using Advanced Custom Fields (ACF) for Custom Metadata